onedal88/Daemon/README.md

 Daemonize class provides helpers for starting and killing daemonized processes.

+> Disclaimer: This package is forked version of [this](https://github.com/nramenta/clio).

 ## Installation

 The prefered way to install Clio is through [composer][Composer]; the minimum